Linaro/lava/doc/glossary.rst

     connections.
 The user or group with physical access is recommended to be one of the superusers.

+  pipeline
+    Within LAVA, the ``pipeline`` is the new model for the dispatcher code as part of the :term:`refactoring` where submitted jobs are converted to a pipeline of discrete actions - each pipeline is specific to the structure of that submission and the entire pipeline is validated before the job starts.
+The model integrates concepts like fail-early, error identification, avoid defaults, fail and diagnose later, as well as giving test writers more rope to make LAVA more transparent.
+See :ref:`dispatcher_design` and
+    :ref:`refactoring_use_cases`.

   priority
     A job has a default priority of ``Medium``.
 This means that the job will be scheduled according to the submit time of the job, in a list